kstrickland680/MentalHealthRedditAnalysis/README.md

 ## Models
 ### Word2Vec with Random Forest
 I train a word2vec model using gensim and obtain word embeddings from it.
 I then use those embeddngs with a Random Forest Classifier.
 This model performs very poorly, even with paramater hypertuning.
-This is likely due to the number of classes and the class imbalance.
-In addition, we do not know if there is enough of a language difference to be able to classify someone as struggling with a certain mental health diagnosis based solely on how they communicate online about non-diagnose subjects.
+In addition to data limitations, we do not know if there is enough of a language difference to be able to classify someone as struggling with a certain mental health diagnosis based solely on how they communicate online about non-diagnose subjects.
+The final version of the Random Forest Classifier does not ignore the smaller classes.
+Interestingly, anxiety has a precision of 13%, even though recall is only 1%.
+Depression only has a precision of 1% but has a recall score of 93.7%.
+PTSD has a precision of 11% and a recall of 2%.

 ### LSTM
 I create encodings for the 50,000 most common words in the comment data, and train them using Keras LSTM.
 I do this because the vocabulary is very large, with numerous strange "words" that are only used once.
 I then try to classify indviduals as neutral (not-diagnosed), or in one of the 6 diagnoses.
-This model also does not perform well, likely because I chose poorly for the hidden dimension sizes.
-It completely ignores several classes and does not atempt to predict them.

-### LSTM take 2
-I once again try to build a LSTM model.
-This time, I increase the size of the hidden dimensions.
-I also increase the weights of the "experimental" classes, to try to force the model to pay attention to them.
-This model still does not do well, ignoring several classes completely.
+The final version of this model tries to identify each class, but struggles to do so well.
+The neutral class has a recall of 24.87%, and a precision of 83%.

+ADHD - 23.8% recall, 4% Precision
+Anxiety - Recall 9.89%, Precision 5%
+Bipolar - Recall 7% Precision 2.4%
+BPD - Recall 6.8%, Precision 2.3%
+Depression - Recall 18.88%, Precision 1.8%
+PTSD - Recall 19.4%, Precision 6.2%

 ### Strategy Change and Success!
 I decide that comment data alone is not enough, so I use both the submission and comment data.
-I also use sbert to increase the accuracy of my word embeddings.
+I also use SBERT to increase the accuracy of my word embeddings.
 In addition, I undersample from the "control" group.
 Finally, I break the process into 2 different classifications - first a binary classification of whether someone is struggling with their mental health or not, and then for those that are, a second model to classify which mental illness they may be struggling with.

+#### Binary Classifier
+The overall macro f1 score is .69, precision is .68, and recall is .7.
+For the mental health class, the f1-score is .59, precision is .55, and recall is .64.

+#### Which Mental Health Illness?
+I now train a model that takes only individuals who are strugglng with their mental health, and predicts which mental illness they are struggling with.

+The first version of this model has a f1 score of .297.
+It does best with anxiety (recall of .65 and precision of .36) and PTSD (recall of .53 and precision of .36).
+Also interestingly, PTSD is misclassified as anxiety 473 times, and anxiety is misclassified as PTSD 358 times.
+These disorders are closely linked, so it makes sense the model is picking up on this.

+I then retrain the model using class weights.
+This model has a weighted f1-score of .27, precision of .32, and recall of .27.
+ADHD's recall and precision are similiar to each other at .25 and .27.
+Anxiety's precision is .47 and recall is .17.
+Bipolar's recall is .43 but precision is .2.
+BPD's recall is .29 and precision is .19.
+Depression has a recall of .18 and precision of .17.
+PTSD's recall is .34 and precision is .35.
+Interestingly, in this model PTSD is linked more closely to bipolar than anxiety.

 ## Conclusions:
 Posts in non-mental health subreddits can also show a lot about whether someone is struggling with their mental health, whether from patterns in speech or from the content of the posts.
-The model had the easiest time idenifying those with PTSD or anxiety.
+I was able to train a model on non-mental health related social media posts that could classify users as struggling with their mental health or not, but was unable to train a model solely on non-mental health posts that could classfy which mental health illness someone is likely to have with a high degree of precision or recall.
+The models struggled to distinguish between the disorders.

 ### Business Recommendations
 *   Create an online support group: Many people form strong relationships and groups online.
 Some people feel more comfortable opening up when not having to speak out loud or show their face.
 Creating a support group that's entirely online could be very successful and helpful for individuals.